 Sizzling summer barbecues aren't all about beef burgers, chicken skewers and foil-baked salmon (although, of course, those dishes are all delicious).
 In our opinion, a barbecue isn't complete without a cracking vegetarian dish or three.
 Here we've listed our ultimate 10 recipes including a range of mains, sides and salads.
 By the end of this article, we can pretty much guarantee you'll be after a grill loaded with veg.

 Grilled Halloumi Burgers with Chilli Ketchup and Tahini Mayo from The World of The Happy Pear by The Happy Pear

 These burgers from The World of The Happy Pear are a favourite with vegetarians and meat-eaters alike.
 Our advice when making this recipe?
 Double it.
 They'll disappear in no time.

 Barbecued or Griddled Sweetcorn with Flavoured Butters from Grill it with Levi by Levi Roots

 This whole sweetcorn recipe from Grill it with Levi is a barbecue staple.
 Levi's flavoured butters take the sweetcorn to a new level of flavour - would you go for the lime and coriander, Parmesan or chilli butter?

-These outrageous sweet potatoes from Jamie's Food Tube: The BBQ Book are a great recipe for a crowd.
+These outrageous sweet potatoes are a great recipe for a crowd.
 And if you've got meat-lovers at your barbecue too, you can always top the sweet potatoes with bacon, as DJ BBQ suggests.

 Upgrade your usual barbecue salad with this sophisticated recipe from Grill it with Levi.
 Although this recipe looks delicate with pretty peaches and curling watercress, it still packs a bold punch of flavour.